egstad/arena-batch-uploader/README.md

 ## So, why does this tool exist anyways?

 Ummm hi, me [Jordan Egstad](https://github.com/egstad) name-o.
-I'm a [designerd](https://egstad.com) who enjoys collecting and connecting digital things.
+I'm a [designerd](https://egstad.com) who enjoys finding, collecting, and sharing things on the web for others to enjoy.
 Once upon a time I found myself with a few thousand images that I wanted to add to my are.na.
 Sure, I could have dragged and dropped them into a channel (I did), but I quickly noticed that a key artifact was lost: credit to the original sources.
-Entering citations would have taken me days, so I spent an afternoon to make this instead.
+Very bad, no good!
+Contributing credit where credit is due is important!
+Entering these citations would have taken me days, so I spent an afternoon to make this instead.
 Is it helpful?
 Yes.
 Was it fun to make?
 Sorta.
 Is it ugly?
 Kinda but I like it!.

+Pro tip: I'd recommend using python to take your data and shape it into the JSON format listed above.
+It'll make quick work of a large dataset — whether its a `csv`, `txt`, etc. Maybe you haven't used python before.
+If so, I promise you can learn enough to be dangerous in an afternoon.
+I'm living proof.

-Hope it's helpful to you.
+Hope this is somehow helpful to you.
+Toodles!

 Egstad